 One area where Alware is certainly specialized on is motion control.
 Simple single-axis to very complex multi-axis servo systems are realized with different types of motion controllers.
-The control software is usually written in LabVIEW with or without the help of controller-dependent software.
+The control software is usually written in LabVIEW with or without the help of low level controller-dependent software.

 Usually DC servo motors with or without a gearbox or linear motors are used.
 As feedback for DC servomotors, one or more encoders are used and if necessary a tacho generator is added.
 In order to select the right motor for a specific application, attention is paid to the required torque and speed, the accuracy and the protocol to be executed.